arp242/arp242.net/_posts/2014-08-20-Intercept_outgoing_mails_in_Ruby_on_Rails.markdown

 	cat /dev/stdin >> "$1"
 	echo >> "$1"

 You can read the mbox file from the commandline with `mail -f tmp/mail.mbox` or `mutt -f tmp/mail.mbox`.

 Most email clients should be able to read mbox files one way or other;
-although it seems to be somewhat complicated for Thunderbird:
+although it requires some hackery for Thunderbird:

 1. Exit Thunderbird
 2. `cd ~/.thunderbird/$profile_name/Mail/Local Folders/`